 We generalize bhog as two types, first, anna bhog which is prepared with rice.
 And the other one is shukno bhog(dry bhog prasad without rice) like luchi-suji-chire-different sweets and fruits.
 And according to Hindu Puranas or Vedas, only Bramhin can cook this anna bhog(rice or khichdi) for offering it to the god.
 Whereas, non-brahmin people don’t have the right to do so.
 I strongly believe in God, and I personally believe, that if anyone prepares this Anna bhog(rice or khichdi) with love and care, and then serves it to God with a strong belief in him, God surely accepts his offering without seeing his/her brahmin identity.
 That is why after getting married during every Lakshmi puja and Saraswati puja I always prepare this khichuri at home and serve it to the deity of my house.

 If you are a bengali, then must have noticed only bengali Goddess has been offered anna bhog i.e, Khichuri, Rice or Pulao, not to the God(Male one).
 Like, this Bengali bhoger khichuri is prepared in Durga Puja, Kali Puja, Lakshmi Puja, Saraswati Puja, and even Jagatdhatri puja.
 But we don’t offer rice or khichdi in Satyanarayan puja, Shiv puja, and Vishwakarma puja.

 In Kolkata, I never felt such a craving for bhoger khichuri as Maa Durga is worshipped in our own house.
 Every year during the Puja days, bhog has to serve Ma Durga first, then distributed it to all family members, relatives, and neighbours.
 So I have seen every year how the khichuri prasad is being prepared at my home.
-The first time I feel my utmost craving for bhoger khichuri was when I was expecting and not able to go to Kolkata during Durga Puja.
-After seeing my huge craving for khichuri bhog my husband took me to the puja pandal and bring some bhog prasad er khichuri with labra, brinjal fritter(beguni), chutney, sweet and payesh for me.
-Believe me, I was never been so happy to have this khichuri bhog before.
+The first time I felt my utmost craving for bhoger khichuri was when I was expecting and not able to go to Kolkata during Durga Puja.
+After seeing my huge craving for khichuri bhog my husband took me to the puja pandal and brought some bhog prasad er khichuri with labra, brinjal fritter(beguni), chutney, sweet and payesh for me.
+Believe me, I was never been so happy to have khichuri bhog before.